QUICK TRAIL FACTS

 - Difficulty: easy

 - Sights: deep water shore of Winnegance Bay

 Additionally, the trail, especially at the start, is fairly wide and smooth, so easy to navigate.
-The trail takes walkers up and over a hill, and at points you can look down into the forest floor below you from a good elevation.
+The trail goes up and over a hill, and at points you can look down into the forest floor below you from a good elevation.

 Directions: Follow Rt.
 209 from Bath 2.4 miles to the Winnegance Store.
 Take a right on High Street, which eventually becomes Campbell Pond Road.
 About 2.2 miles from the store, take a right on Birch Point.
 Parking is along the roadside 1 mile down on the left.